SyneRBI/SIRF-SuperBuild/documentation/Updating-VM-to-a-new-major-release.md

 # Updating the VM
 In most cases, typing `update_VM.sh` in a terminal will be sufficient to update the software.
 However, for some upgrades, extra system or Python packages can be required which were not preinstalled on the VM of a previous version.
 You can install these by adding the `-s` argument to the update command: `update_VM.sh -s`.
-In essence, this will run the following:
+We recommend running `sudo apt update` before this.
+In essence, `update_VM.sh -s` will run the following:

 ```sh
 cd ~/devel/SyneRBI_VM